naikshubham/Statistics-for-Data-Science/Statistics in Spreadsheets/README.md

 - 0 correlation means there is no relationship between variables.
 - Positive correlation indicate that as one variable increases, the other also increases.
 - Negative correlation values signify that as one variable increases, the other decreases.
+- Spreadsheets have 3 formulas for calculating the y-intercept and slope given two variables.
+**SLOPE()** - will return the slope of a trend line or linear regression representing the linear change in one unit to another.
+**INTERCEPT()** - returns the value where the trendline will intersect the y-axis.
+**LINEST()** - calculates both the slope & the intercept of two variables using the least-squares method.

+### Bar Charts
+- Visualize non-numeric data.
+- **`COUNTIF()`** function can been to used to count the number of "1"s and "0"s.

+## Statistical Hypothesis Testing

+### Central to stats - Sampling
+- **Population** : In stats, a population is defined as an **entire** distribution of similar observations or events.
+- Often its costly and time consuming to work with entire population, so its better to **sample** the population.
+A sample is a subset of the population's observations.
+- **Central Limit Theorem** : It finds that if we repeatedly randomly sample independently from any distribution, skewed or not, **the resulting sample will be normal**.
+Using an appropriate sample size along with the central limit theorem helps overcome the problem of using data from non-normal populations.
+- The more data that's gathered in a sample, the more certainty exists in the resulting statistics.
+The normalcy of the sample, proven in the central limit theorem let's us make statistical inferences from the sample to the population which leads us to hypothesis testing.
+- **Central limit theorem** is defined as `If a sample size from an independent random variable is *large enough* then the sampling distribution will be normal or nearly normal`.
+This lets us make inferences to the population.
+- However, "large enough" is vague.
+The size is dictated by two factors.
+First, exactly how precise do we need to be ?
+Second factor is how the population distribution behaves.
+The more normal the underlying population the less sample data points are needed to make accurate inferences based on the sample.
+If the underlying population is normal they would say a sample of 30-40 would be sufficent to make inferences about the population.

+#### Sampling in Spreadsheets
+- There are many ways to sample data.
+Sampling choices affect the statistics and as a result, what we learn about the data population.
+A popular method for sampling is to do it randomly.

 ### Central Limit Theorem in action
 - increasing the sample size changes both the statistics as well as the histogram